hpdic/DiskANN/README.md

 # HPDIC MOD

+Standard DiskANN relies on **static search parameters** (e.g., fixed `beam_width` and `L_search`) for all queries.
+However, real-world high-dimensional data is non-uniformly distributed, leading to significant variance in "Query Hardness."

+* **The Problem:** Treating all queries equally creates a "Long-Tail Latency" issue.
+    * **Easy Queries (Hubs):** Consume excessive I/O bandwidth due to over-provisioning, wasting throughput.
+    * **Hard Queries (Outliers):** Fail to converge within the standard budget, causing recall drops or extreme latency spikes (P99).
+* **The HPDIC Solution:** This modification implements **Instance-Optimal Adaptive Scheduling**.
+By monitoring runtime search statistics (e.g., distance variance, convergence rate), the system dynamically adjusts the I/O budget per query.
+This transforms the search process from a static execution into a **predictive decision process**, aiming to minimize P99 latency while maintaining Recall stability.

 ## Compilation
 The original DiskANN didn't work for AMD CPUs due to the use of some Intel-specific optimizations.
 We have modified the build scripts to allow compilation on AMD CPUs by replacing Intel MKL with OpenBLAS.